Mono people: Western Mono

 The two clans of the North Fork Mono Tribe are represented by the golden eagle and the coyote.
 Mono traditions still in practice today include fishing, hunting, acorn gathering, cooking, healing, basket making, and games.
 The Honorable Ron Goode is the Tribal Chairman for the North Fork Mono Tribe, which is not a federally recognized tribe.
-The North Fork Rancheria of Mono Indians is the federally recognized tribe in North Fork and their Chairperson is Elaine Fink.
+The North Fork Rancheria of Mono Indians is the federally recognized tribe in North Fork and their chairperson is Elaine Fink.

 Ceremonies are performed at the Sierra Mono Museum in North Fork, California, and an annual Indian Fair Days festival takes place on the first weekend of August every year to revive many traditions and rituals for tribal kin and tourists alike to enjoy.

 Language

-The Mono speak the Mono language, which together with the Northern Paiute language (a dialect continuum) forms the Western Numic branch of the Uto-Aztecan language family.
+The Eastern Mono speak the Mono/Bannock language dialect, which together with the Northern Paiute language (a dialect continuum), forms the Western Numic branch of the Uto-Aztecan language family.
 Due to the geographical separation as well as the interaction with neighboring tribes and peoples (incorporation of loanwords and/or frequent Bilingualism) two very different dialects developed in the course of time which are difficult to understand for each other.

-The native language of the Mono people is referred to as "Nim."

-Mun a hoo e boso.
+The native language of the Mono people is referred to as "Nim."Mun a hoo e boso.
 Mun a hoo e num.
 Mun a hoo to e hun noh pa teh can be translated as "Hello to my friends.
 Hello to the Mono people.
 Hello to the people from all over."

-Today, the "Mono language (Nim)" (including its two dialects) is critically endangered.
+Today, the Mono language (including its two dialects) is critically endangered.
 Among about 1,300 "Western Mono (Mono or Monache) people", only about 20 active speakers and 100 half speakers speak "Western Mono" or the "Monachi/Monache" dialect (better known as: "Mono/Monache" or "Mono Lake Paiute").
-Of the 1,000 "Owens Valley Paiute (Eastern Mono) people" there are only 30 active speakers of the "Eastern Mono" or "Owens Valley Paiute" dialect left.
+Of the 1,000 "Owens Valley Paiute (Eastern Mono) people" there are only 30 active speakers of the "Eastern Mono" or "Owens Valley Northern Paiute" dialect left.